DamienDennehy/Imgur.API.Integration/test/Imgur.API.Tests.Integration/README.md

 **RefreshToken**: An OAuth2 refresh token for testing Imgur API methods that require user authentication.

-## Preventing App.config commits
+## Preventing config.json commits
-As the App.config file shouldn't be committed using your ClientId and Secret, after checking out the Imgur.API repository open a Git Shell and run the following command:
+The config.json file shouldn't be committed using your ClientId and Secret.
+After checking out this repository from GitHub open a Git Shell and run the following command:

-git update-index --assume-unchanged .\tests\Imgur.API.Tests.Integration\App.config
+git update-index --assume-unchanged .\test\Imgur.API.Tests.Integration\config.json

-This will prevent changes to the App.config file being commited as long as the repository exists on your machine.
+This will prevent changes to the file being commited as long as the repository exists on your machine.